pa2si/my-latin-event/README.md

   - add organization field and use arganization name in event slug
 - in profile module add a city section. this shall be used to display local events
 - in my event the list shall have a select all button
+- implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

+CURERNT STATUS:

+- a profile can create an event. right now there is no organizer in db.

+PLAN:

+- plan: update prisma schema: a profile can create several organizers with each a unique id. these organzers a stored in profile. when creating am event i can choose a organizer to create an event with. a profile can follow an organzier and all its events..

 WHATS DONE IN VERSIONS

+v 0.1.46

+- in updateProfileAction firstName, lastName and userName and now first send to clerk and then updated in the db fetching from clerk (source of truth)
+- last modification before implementing ORGANIZER model
+- added a try catch block in UserIcon as it broke the app when user was not logged in!

 v 0.1.45